Pirate-Weather/translations/README.md

 Introduction
 ------------

-The [Pirate Weather API][1] has, since version 2.5, included a [module for producing textual weather summaries][2] from its weather data.
+The [Pirate Weather API][1] has, since version 2.5, included a module for producing textual weather summaries from its weather data.
 These summaries have always been in English (since that's the only language we know) and have always been procedurally generated (since there are so many possible weather conditions).
 Procedural generation makes translating these summaries into other